๐Ÿค’Intro to Epidemiology

 Diabetes

-• Complications cascade includes cardiovascular disease, nephropathy, retinopathy, and neuropathy, making diabetes a risk factor for multiple outcomes
+• Complications cascade includes cardiovascular disease, nephropathy, retinopathy, and neuropathy, making diabetes a risk factor for multiple other outcomes

-Compare: Obesity vs. diabetes—obesity is a risk factor for diabetes, and both are risk factors for cardiovascular disease.
+Compare: Obesity vs. diabetes: obesity is a risk factor for diabetes, and both are risk factors for cardiovascular disease.
 This illustrates how risk factors can be arranged in causal chains.
 If asked about intervention points, targeting obesity prevents both conditions downstream.

 Non-Modifiable Risk Factors